Hwoo-Kim/DeepBioisostere/README.md

 This will configure a new conda environment named 'Bioiso'.
 ## Training data for DeepBioisostere
 1. If you want to re-train DeepBioisostere model *without* data generation, you can download the training data with:
+(this script would be provided soon...)
 ```
 ./download_train_data.sh
 ```
 And go to [Training DeepBioisostere](#training-deepbioisostere).

 2. Or, if you want to re-train DeepBioisostere model *with* data generation by MMP analysis, you can download the ingredients with:
+(this script would be provided soon...)
 ```
 ./download_mmpa_data.sh
 ```